Pediatric Epilepsy Surgery

 Once these tests are completed, your child's neurologist will meet with you and your child.
 You'll also meet with one of CHOP's epilepsy surgeons to further discuss the options for epilepsy surgery.
 Your neurologist and neurosurgeon will work closely together, and with your family, to determine a treatment plan that will deliver the best chance of improving your child's symptoms and reducing seizures.

 If your child is not already under the care of a CHOP neurologist, and you would like to explore the possibility of epilepsy surgery, contact the Pediatric Epilepsy Program for a second opinion consultation.

 We offer the most advanced surgical techniques available in the treatment of children with epilepsy.
-Our highly skilled pediatric surgical teams are experts in a wide variety of procedures used to treat seizures, including functional hemispherotomy, corpus callosotomy, as well as the latest minimally invasive diagnostic approaches.
-These innovative techniques include robotic-assisted stereoelectroencephalography (sEEG) and a variety of minimally invasive surgical techniques such as laser ablation, responsive neurostimulation, and vagal nerve stimulation.
+Our highly skilled pediatric surgical teams are experts in the full array of procedures used to treat seizures.
+Using all of the information gathered during your child’s evaluation, we plan the most appropriate interventions, such as resection, disconnection, laser ablation, or placement of responsive neurostimulator electrodes.